Koszul duality in exact categories: Introduction

 \subsection{Structure of the Paper}

 The paper is laid out as follows.
 After establishing the conventions of the paper, in the first two sections Section \ref{appcatalg} and Section \ref{homotopexact} we introduce the two main ingredients of our version of Koszul duality, namely operad theory in additive categories, and homotopy theory in exact categories.
 Section \ref{appcatalg} mainly consists of recalling foundational results from \cite{loday2012algebraic} reformulated to work for monoidal additive categories containing certain colimits.
-The primary goal of this section is to arrive at the \textit{bar-cobar construction} for a twisting morphism between a cooperad and an operad.
-After recalling some results about monoidal model structures on categories of chain complexes in exact categories from \cite{kelly2016projective} in Section \ref{homotopexact} we introduce the notion of a \textit{Koszul category}.
-These are essentially categories of chain complexes in exact categories equipped with monoidal model structures such that Koszul duality for Kosuzl twisting morphisms works.
-We then give a method of constructing such categories from \textit{pre-Koszul categories} which provides a rich class of examples.
+The primary goal of this section is to arrive at the \textit{bar-cobar construction} for a twisting morphism between a divided powers cooperad and an operad.
+After recalling some results about monoidal model structures on categories of chain complexes in exact categories from \cite{kelly2016homotopy}, and the homotopy theory of algebras over operads in Section \ref{algcoalghom}, in Section \ref{homotopexact} our work begins in earnest.
+Namely we introduce the notion of a \textit{Koszul category}.
+These are essentially categories of chain complexes in exact categories equipped with monoidal model structures such that Koszul duality for Koszul twisting morphisms works.
+We then give a method of constructing such categories from \textit{basic Koszul categories} which provides a rich class of examples.
 We also discuss connective Koszul categories as well as categories of filtered objects in Koszul categories and their associated $(\infty,1)$-categories.
-In Section \ref{algcoalghom} our work begins in earnest.
-Namely we analyize the homotopy theory of algebras over operads in Koszul categories, focusing in particular on the category of unital commutative algebras.
-For example we show how to compute homotopy pushouts in the category of commutative algebras.
 Section \ref{seccoopkosz} is the main event.
-After defining the categories of coalgebras we consider, and studying their homotopy theory, we prove various generalisations of the cooperadic Koszul duality of \cite{vallette2014homotopy}.
-Then in Section \ref{secopkosz} we prove a generalisation of Lurie's \cite{DAGX} version of operadic Koszul duality.
+After defining the categories of coalgebras we consider, and studying their homotopy theory, we prove various generalisations of the Koszul duality of \cite{vallette2014homotopy}.
+Then in Section \ref{secopkosz} we prove a generalisation of Lurie's \cite{lurie2011derived} version of Koszul duality.
 Finally in Section \ref{secexamples} we give various examples of our version of Koszul duality, including generalisations of previously known results for categories of modules over a ring, as well as totally new results for categories of complete bornological spaces over Banach fields.
 We conclude by suggesting some further directions in which this work could be continued, such as analytic and smooth versions of chiral Koszul duality.